The Generalized Injectivity Conjecture: Characterization of the unique irreducible generic subquotient in the standard module

 \begin{example} Consider the cuspidal string (543210-1)(43 322 211 1 0) and the dominant residual point in its $W_{\sigma}$-cuspidal string: (54 433 3222 21111 10 0).
 To the Weyl group element $w \in W_{\sigma}$ associate an intertwining operator from the module induced with string (534210-1)(43 322 211 1 0) to the one induced with cuspidal-string (54 433 3222 21111 10 0) which has non-generic kernel.

 Indeed one will decompose it into transpositions $s_{\alpha}$ such as (-1,4) to (4,-1) and similarly for any $4> i \geq 0$: $(-1,i)$ to $(i,-1)$.

 This process will result in (543210)(43 322 211 1 0 -1).
 Then one will change the -1 to 1, and by the above the associated rank-one operator also has non-generic kernel.
+Then use the rank one operators with non-generic kernel such as :$(0,1) \rightarrow (1,0)$.

-Then notice that the '4', '3' and '2' in the middle of the sequence can be moved to the left with a sequence of rank one operators with non- generic kernel such as :$(0,4) \rightarrow (4,0); \ldots ;(3,4)\rightarrow (4,3)$. \end{example}
+Then notice that the '4', '3' and '2' in the middle of the sequence can be moved to the left with a sequence of rank one operators with non-generic kernel such as :$(0,4) \rightarrow (4,0); \ldots ;(3,4)\rightarrow (4,3)$. \end{example}

 \begin{lemma} Let $(\mathcal{S}_1, \mathcal{S}_2, \ldots, \mathcal{S}_t)$ be an ordered sequence of $t$ linear segments and let us denote $\mathcal{S}_i= (\mathpzc{a}_i, \ldots, \mathpzc{b}_i)$, for any $i$ in $\left\{1, \ldots, t \right\}$.
 This sequence is ordered so that for any $i$ in $\left\{1, \ldots, t \right\}$, $s_i = \frac{\mathpzc{a}_i + \mathpzc{b}_i}{2} \geq s_{i+1}= \frac{\mathpzc{a}_{i+1} + \mathpzc{b}_{i+1}}{2}$.
 Let us assume that for some indices in $\left\{1, \ldots, t \right\}$ the linear residual segments are linked.